 Author Amy Reiley is a Cordon-Bleu trained chef, and it shows in her recipes.
-As well as including more than 40 sensual recipes sure to delight the foodie as well as novice, Reiley delves into the background of foods as aphrodisiacs and how to use them to your advantage for romance and fun.
-Paperback.
-By Amy Reiley.
+In this paperback, there are more than 40 sensual recipes sure to delight the foodie as well as novice, Reiley delves into the background of foods as aphrodisiacs and how to use them to your advantage for romance and fun.

 06 of 09

-This playful couple offers such recipes as exotic erotic chicken, sea nymph promise and hanky-panky greens.
+Debbie and Stephen Cornwell's paperback offers recipes such as exotic, erotic chicken, sea nymph promise and hanky-panky greens.
 The flirtatious recipes are offered up with a good dose of humor.
 As the warning label states: Excessive use of this book may result in the lack of sleep.
-Best to reserve these meals for those very special occasions.
-Paperback.
-By Debbie and Stephen Cornwell.
+Best to reserve these meals for those extraordinary occasions.

 07 of 09

 Spending time together in the kitchen can be a very satisfying experience, but what if you don't want anything super-fancy or gourmet?
-If you want something that is tasty, fairly easy to prepare and designed for couples with a minimum of leftovers, this is the book for you.
+If you want something tasty, reasonably easy to prepare and designed for couples with a minimum of leftovers, Warren Caterson's paperback is the book for you.
 Suitable for newlyweds to empty-nesters, the book covers basic techniques along with 235 recipes using fresh and easy-to-find ingredients.
-Paperback.
-By Warren Caterson.

 08 of 09